Bright-Nabarro/easylog/README.md

 # easylog
-A simple logger header file library written in C++20
+A simple logger header-only library written in C++20